code4policy/modules/git/05-commandline-git-practice.md

 5. Push these commits to github.
 -->

-1. repeat the steps above 3 times, each time for a different planet
+Repeat the steps above 3 times, each time for a different planet

 **bonus**